Among-Suss/groov-in-c/README.md

     example     - @groov-in-c djroles"DJ","admin","Music Guy" end
     note        - if djroles is not specified, everyone will be able to play music
 ```

 More configurations may be added in the future.

 ## FAQ

 **Q**: Why did my bot stopped after a couple of weeks?

-**A**: With the Heroku free tier, you only get 550 total hours of run time.
+**A**: With the Heroku free tier, you only get 550 total hours of run time per month.
 If you want it to be always online, you can increase this number to 1000 hours by adding your credit card and [verifying your account](https://devcenter.heroku.com/articles/account-verification#:~:text=Go%20to%20your%20Account%20Settings,Click%20Add%20Credit%20Card%20.).
-Since 1000 hours is more than a month, Heroku won't charge you ***as long as you only have one application running***.
+Since 1000 hours is more than a month, Heroku won't charge you **_as long as you only have one application running_**.
 If you are already using Heroku for other applications, make sure you pay attention to your total hours!

 ##

-**Q**: Why is the play command *sometimes* failing?
+**Q**: Why is the play command _sometimes_ failing?

 **A**: There's always a very small chance that the command would fail due to how youtube-dl works, but playing the song again should work.